Capture powerful quantitative insights on Chinese consumers through an online survey in China

 We go to great lengths to ensure accurate and quality data for your online survey in China

 Once respondents are thoroughly screened for an online survey, we ensure further technical restrictions are implemented on to the survey platform to help prevent respondent fraud.
 Duplicate completes from the same device are blocked using IP address detection and cookies.
 During the answering of survey questions, we harness artificial intelligence to measure speed, repetition, and self-contradiction to validate the responses are human and authentic.
-This process detects ‘straight-lining’ and ‘Christmas-tree’ pattern anomalies, thoughtlessly answered questions, and reduces the need for lengthy data cleaning.
+This process detects ‘straight-lining’ and ‘Christmas-tree’ pattern anomalies, thoughtlessly answers questions, and reduces the need for lengthy data cleaning.

 Balance your quantitative data with qualitative data using mixed methodologies